Facebook Cover Video: The how to

 5 Now that your video is the right size and length, exporting it is the only step left.
 From the file menu, select Export>Render Video.
 Once you have named the file and selected the location it is to be exported to, click “Render” and your perfectly formatted cover video will export and be ready for use!

-A well-done cover video is another way to impress anyone who finds themselves on your company’s Facebook page, especially while this technology is fresh.
-In a world where every company has a facebook page, finding ways to stick out is critical and can set yourself apart from competitors.
+A well-done cover video is another way to impress anyone who finds themselves on your company’s Facebook page, especially as this technology is becoming the new standard across pages of all types.
+In a world where every company has a Facebook page, utilizing the latest and greatest features available is a must.
 Facebook will continue to launch new updates and features.
-Being a first adapter to those updates is a great way to stay ahead of the curve and instill a sense of competence and leadership in those who come across your page.
+Keeping up with those updates is a great way instill a sense of competence and leadership in those who come across your page.